 Tahiti Frequently Asked Questions

-Exotic Tahiti and Her Islands have always been considered among the most romantic destinations on earth.
+The Islands of Tahiti have always been considered among the most romantic destinations on earth.
 So while you're planning that perfect trip, here are answers to some commonly asked questions about the extraordinary islands of Tahiti.

 WHAT IS TAHITI?

 Tahiti is the largest of the 118 islands and atolls that comprise French Polynesia.
 Neighboring islands include Moorea, Tetiaroa, Huahine, Bora Bora, Raiatea, Taha'a, and Maupiti.
 Also, easily accessible are the islands of Tikehau, Rangiroa, and Manihi in the Tuamotu Archipelago and the Marquesas Islands in the northern part of French Polynesia.

 The Islands of Tahiti lie in the Pacific Ocean, just south of the equator, in the same time zone as Hawaii, approximately seven and a half hours by air from Los Angeles, midway between North America and Australia.

 Two hours behind Pacific Standard Time.

 No, but it is in the Southern Hemisphere.